-Anyhoo, BLAZE is now available on AMAZON. $4.99 to purchase and free to read with your Kindle Unlimited subscription.
+If you enjoy this sneak peek at Danny and Jordan's romance, you can check out the rest of their story on AMAZON.
+It's $3.99 to purchase and free to read with your Kindle Unlimited subscription.
 Tell all your superhero loving friends so they can get some of that smexy superhero goodness too.
-If you need a little convincing, you can check out the first four chapters of BLAZE below.
 Happy Reading and Happy Friday!

 Danny tapped a nervous beat onto the steering wheel with his thumbs as he turned into a small parking lot.
 The yellow glow of street lamps lit the night, moths drawn by the light flitting beneath them.
 This lot was unattended and several blocks down from where he planned to go.
 But cars weren’t allowed to park on the old cobblestone streets in this section of downtown St. Louis, and the lots closer to the club where he was headed were outrageously expensive.